 Very few personal injury cases go to trial.
 The vast majority of the cases reach a resolution before going in front of a jury.
 That means, when you’re working towards getting fair compensation in your injury case, how you negotiate your settlement is crucial.

 There are important things that your lawyer can do to increase the size of your settlement and ensure that your case resolves on fair terms.
-Here’s how a Nevada personal injury lawyer settles an injury case.
+Here’s how a Nevada personal injury law firm settles an injury case.

 Your Attorney Establishes Your Case